jlopez8/jlopez8/README.md

 - ⚡ Fun fact: ...
 -->

-Jaime A. Lopez-Merizalde, Ph.D.
+**Jaime A. Lopez-Merizalde, Ph.D.**

+**Skills**
-Skills: Python, C, ANSYS Fluent, Computational Fluid Dynamics (CFD), scikit-learn, APDL, SQL, Jupyter, Snowflake (platform)
+Python, C, ANSYS Fluent, Computational Fluid Dynamics (CFD), scikit-learn, APDL, SQL, Jupyter, Snowflake (platform)

+**Professional Summary**
+STEM professional with 5+ years of experience across data science, software engineering, and applied mathematics.
+Proficient in using a variety of software tools to derive data insights and perform scientific computations.
+This includes leveraging Python, C, SQL, etc. Comfortable navigating technical challenges and communicating relevant nuances to a non-technical audience.
+Capable of working in technical groups, participating in collaborations, and actively furthering team goals and outcomes.